diprefranco/random-me/README.md

 The app was built using [Angular](https://angular.dev/).<br />
 The entire site is **responsive** and adjusts to different screen sizes.

+## Version Information
+This project was built with [Angular CLI](https://github.com/angular/angular-cli) version 19.0.7.

 ## Build Your Own Random Me
 You can build your own random moments using this project.